yuusoft-org/jempl/docs/AST.md

 type: 7 # LOOP
 itemVar: string # "p" in "$for p, i in people"
 indexVar: string | null # "i" or null if not provided
-iterable: Node # Variable or expression that evaluates to array
+iterable: Node # Variable or function that evaluates to array
 body: Node # Template for each iteration
 ```

+The `iterable` field can be:
+- A variable node (type 1) for simple array references: `$for item in items`
+- A function node (type 3) for function calls that return arrays: `$for item in sortDate(posts)`

+Functions in loop iterables enable data transformation during iteration:
+- `$for post in sortDate(posts):` - Sort array before iteration
+- `$for item in filterBy(items, 'active', true):` - Filter array
+- `$for item in take(sortBy(items, 'score'), 5):` - Nested functions

 ### 9. Object Node